 the world’s worst web browser that’s (thankfully) been discontinued

 - IP = internet protocol

 a series of numbers that represents your computer/network’s “address”

 tweaking your website so it ranks higher in Google (and other search engines)

 a vector image file for the web that can scale up in size without becoming pixelated

 how a user interacts with a website, app, etc.

 the unique address for every individual file on the web

 a network of all public websites connected to the internet from around the world

-Now that you can talk like a professional website designer, stay tuned for our next edition of “Say What?” where we’ll teach you how to talk like an award-winning graphic designer.
+Now that you can talk like a professional website designer, stay tuned for our next edition of “Say What?” where we’ll teach you how to talk like an award-winning graphic designer or marketer.
 Until then, we’ll CMYK you later.